kartong88/RNAseq-Mapper/README.md

 To improve the accuracy of variant detection and of mapping, we took an alternative approach by using a highly accurate mapper (BWA/BWA-MEM) to map the RNA-seq datasets to a human genome in combination with a spliced junction database.
 Outline here is the overall methodology for performing such an alignment together with some of my code for the entire pipeline.

+## Overview
+This is the code for the RNA-seq aligner using a hg19 reference genome as well as a junction database of sequences

+## Pipeline overview
+The pipeline can be divided into a few parts

+1. Generation of a junction database sequences based on known annotations (UCSC, ENSEMBL, GENECODE, Refseq).

+2. Alignment of RNA-seq data to hg19+junction_database reference fasta file concurrently.

+3. Conversion of junction mapped reads onto hg19 coordinates.

+4. Selection of best pair among the reads.